Numerical approach to compressible shallow-water dynamics of neutron-star spreading layers: Abstract

 \section{Abstract}

-A weakly magnetized neutron star (NS) undergoing disk accretion should release about a half of its power in a compact region known as the accretion boundary layer.
+A weakly magnetized neutron star (NS) undergoing disk accretion should release about half of its power in a compact region known as the accretion boundary layer.
 Latitudinal spread of the accreted matter and efficient radiative cooling justify the approach to this flow as a two-dimensional \emph{spreading layer} (SL) on the surface of the star.
 Numerical simulations of SLs are challenging because of the curved geometry and supersonic nature of the problem.
-We develop a new two-dimensional hydrodynamics code that uses the multislope second-order MUSCL scheme in combination with an HLLC+ Riemann solver on an arbitrary irregular mesh on a spherical surface.
-The code is suitable and accurate for Mach numbers at least up to 5-10.
-Adding sinks and sources to the conserved variables, we simulate constant-rate accretion onto a spherical NS.
-During the early stages of accretion, heating in the equatorial region triggers convective instability that causes rapid mixing in latitudinal direction.
-One of the outcomes of the instability is the development of a two-armed `tennis ball' pattern rotating as a rigid body.
-From the point of view of a high-inclination observer, its contribution to the light curve is seen as a high-quality-factor quasi-periodic oscillation mode with a frequency considerably smaller than the rotation frequency of the matter in the SL.
-Other variability modes seen in the simulated light curves are probably associated with low-azimuthal-number Rossby waves.
+We develop and test a new two-dimensional hydrodynamics code {\tt SPLASH} that uses the multislope second-order MUSCL scheme in combination with an HLLC+ Riemann solver on an arbitrary irregular mesh on a spherical surface.
+The code is suitable and accurate for Mach numbers up to 5-10.
+Adding sinks and sources to the conserved variables, we simulate early stages of constant-rate accretion onto a spherical NS.
+During these stages of accretion, heating in the equatorial region triggers convective instability that causes rapid mixing in the latitudinal direction.
+One of the outcomes of the instability is the development of a `tennis ball' pattern rotating at a frequency considerably different from the rotation frequency of the matter.
+In the simulated variability curves, there are signatures of both the pattern rotation and the rotation of the SL, as well as their harmonics.
+The pattern and cyclonal vortices associated with it are probably a manifestation of an inertial oscillation mode excited within the layer. \github{https://github.com/TURBOLOSE/SPLASH}